danwalterlink/vault/dnd.brew.md

 It is quite obvious that in earlier publications, expertise was privy to certain classes only.
 Later feats have adopted the expertise phrasing but earlier features didn't receive errata.
 -> make abundantly clear, which version something is from and is trying to sync with.
 -> if you want to play with "the good ol\' sharpshooter", you play < 5.2 (which would be XGE).
+-> "5.5", meaning, to 5th, what 3.5 was to 3rd. the dndOne approach, ironing out kinks, with as few major overhauls as possible.
+(5.5 in my nomenclature would be TCE, incidentally, the 5th supplement)
--> 5.5 (what is now the dndOne approach, ironing out kinks) -> 6 : more fundamental changes that make "ports" more necessary : ie. moving from the "class" model to the "pregen" model and having radically smaller chunks with fewer restrictions between them, making choosing the real restriction.
+-> 6 : more fundamental changes that make "ports" more necessary: short: new base books (dmg, pm, mm)

 ## design maxims in contrast and reaction to 5e
-iterative, generative and clear versioning/templating including errata ![[Tooling|dendron://dnd/dnd.brew.tooling]] -> not "stranding" old material
+iterative, generative and clear versioning/templating including errata ![[Tooling|dendron://dnd/dnd.brew.tooling]] -> not "stranding" old material simple, theme-focused class-based design does not shackle to class-based design. take a page from programming: "classical hierarchy" does not limit us to "classical inheritance", or in dnd terms: "subclass design" approach

+the balancing will always be finnicky, but having options is inherently fun. system-design collapses gracefully. out of the box strong, interact with system as-wanted.
+Forego optimization losing small edges.

+0. focus on meaningful differentiation, packaging in distinct classes; power level is secondary.
+    0. my preferred ootB experience would be really strong mechanically early, and gets less optimal the farther you progress.
+    Simply: character concept becomes more niche, and the likelyhood that niche fits the environ by default gets smaller. but also: players are more knowledgeable.

+    1. powers for drawbacks. pack tactics. sunlight sensitivity. -4 STR.

-strengthen overarching idea that the world is inherently magical.
+1. the world IS magical.
 Even the most mundane thing works magic.
 Doing something repeatly steeps the location in this ritual.
 Fireplaces grow closer to the elemental flame by each kindling; ancient fireplaces might even spark themselves through sheer habit. certain tankards fit snugly in dwarven hands while feeling off to a human with the same prints.

-- powers for drawbacks
-- focus on meaningful differentiation, packaging in distinct classes; power level is secondary.

-generally, roll for upsides:
+2. gambling rocks.
+  Any feature that lets you wager is cool in my books.

+3. rolling things means something, but you don't wanna punish for rolling on cool things.
-  for permanent rolls: anything below average gets rounded to dice average (rounded down). flexible resource interchange system
+    0. choice: pick average, rounded up, or gamble for permanent rolls: anything below average gets rounded to dice average (rounded down).
+    1. roll away things

+4. flexible resource interchange system players "dice" as resources they can "cast". looking more like poker, where they can "throw in" their resources.
+    0. tie regenerative capabilities to resources ie. action surge regeneration to hit die / or other resources.
+    1. give panic-options that are expensive. get cheaper during rests -> active rests
+        - make the time spent during rests meaningful, ie. different choices; currently you always blow as many resources as you can get away with: rest casting etc.
+        - have other ways of regenerating resources other than variable "cooldowns"
+            ex: monk ki recharges{x} on actions taken with conditions.
+        - certain interactions diminish resource availability
+        - condition checks tied to resources default to #dnd.generics half or less.
+    2. option 'load' determines resource value #?
       - half of unused resources from last turn, pay in current turn or restrict your next turn: up to double your turn maximum.
       - movement for reactions

-tie regenerative capabilities to resources -> action surge regeneration to hit die / or other resources.
-- give panic-options that are expensive. get cheaper during rests. -> active rests
-  - make the time spent during rests meaningful
-- have other ways of regenerating resources other than cooldowns
-- certain interactions diminish resource availability condition checks tied to resources default to #dnd.generics half or less.

 ## rest
 (take a breather, short rest, long rest, recuperation)